Implement Stack with Queue, Implement Queue with Stack

 Before reading this article, you should first learn:

-Both of these data structures are fundamentally implemented using arrays or linked lists, with their characteristics defined by the API.
-For detailed implementation, refer to the foundational chapter on Principles and Implementation of Queues/Stacks.
+Both of these data structures are usually implemented using arrays or linked lists.
+Their APIs make them different.
+For more details, see Principles and Implementation of Queue/Stack.

-Today, we'll explore how to use the characteristics of a "stack" to implement a "queue" and how to use a "queue" to implement a "stack."
+Today, let's see how to use a stack to build a queue, and how to use a queue to build a stack.

 1. Implementing a Queue Using Stacks

-LeetCode Problem 232, "Implement Queue using Stacks," requires us to implement the following API:
+LeetCode Problem 232 "Implement Queue using Stacks" asks us to implement the following API:

 class MyQueue {